 Where is the leadership?
 Where is the respect for human life?
-The fact that Sorcery Accusation Relationship.
+The fact that Sorcery Accusation Related the sorcery accusation of the sorce of the so

 Only two per cent of SARV survivors seek justice

 Two SARV cases reported in Enga